nghttp2/nghttp2/doc/nghttpx.1.rst

     Specify  additional certificate  and  private key  file. nghttpx will  choose certificates based on  the hostname indicated by client using TLS SNI extension.
-If nghttpx is  built with  OpenSSL  >= 1.0.2,  the shared  elliptic curves (e.g., P-256) between  client and server are also taken into  consideration.
-This allows nghttpx  to send ECDSA certificate  to modern clients, while  sending RSA based certificate to older  clients.
+If nghttpx is built with OpenSSL >= 1.0.2, the signature algorithms (e.g., ECDSA+SHA256) presented by  client are also taken into consideration.
+This allows  nghttpx to send ML-DSA or ECDSA  certificate to  modern clients,  while sending RSA based certificate to older clients.
 This option can be used multiple times.

     Additional parameter  can be specified in  <PARAM>.
 The available <PARAM> is "sct-dir=<DIR>".